dukesnuz/david/readme.md

 # David's Laravel App
-This app will be coded using The Laravel Framework.
+An app built using the Laravel Framework.